-Hi, my name is Dr. YoungTaek Oh
+Hi, I'm Dr. YoungTaek Oh

-Computer Scientist & Entrepreneur
+A Computer Scientist and Entrepreneur

 Know more